DolevArtzi/skiing-simulator-plus-plus/README.md

 # Task 1: Getting to the Mountain

 ## Data Associated with `Navigator` [`navigator.py`]
-> - `navigator : dict`: a dictionary mapping store types to a list of tuples, each containing the name and location of the given point of interest
+> - `locaction_info : dict`: a dictionary mapping store types to a list of tuples, each containing the name and location of the given point of interest
     > - example k:v pair:
         > `'breakfast': [('bshop 1', (10,50)), ('bshop 2', (35,75))]` means breakfast shop `bshop 1` is located at `(10,50)`, etc.
     > - keys: `breakfast`, `rental`, `mountain`

 > ## Functions in `Navigator`, In Order
 > `__init__`: initializes the navigator class.
 This is done for you

 > `distance`
 > ### Description
     > - computes the distance between the two points, `p1` and `p2`
+    > - this is implemented for you to use in `find_route`
 > ### Inputs
     > - `p1 : tuple[float]`: the first location's x and y coords
     > - `p2 : tuple[float]`: the second location's x and y coords

 > `find_route`
 > ### Description
     > - finds the shortest route from your current location, passing through a breakfast store, a rental store, and then to the nearest mountain